dscalzi/VirtualShopX/README.md

 ### Plugin Details ###

 * This revamp of VirtualShop has updated much of the plugin adding badly needed features.
-Most of the UI has been formatted to suit the [ObsidianCraft Network](http://ObsidianCraft.com/) minecraft server, as this plugin is intended for use on that server.
-* Version *OC 1.9.4-R0.2*
+* Version *AvSoft 1.10-R0.1-SNAPSHOT*

 ### More Details Coming Soon ###